RaccoonCH/Rakkit/docs/en/graphql/query/resolvers.md

 ### Flat arguments

 TypeGraphQL behaviour is different, we have a virtual type that doesn't exists natively with GraphQL: `ArgsType`, basicaly it compiles it into an `InputType` but the difference is that the fields are flatten when you use it as query arguments.
-So with Rakkit we decided to keep the existing type that is provided by GraphQL, to flat it, you can simply pass `{ flat: true }` to the `@Arg()` decorator options.
+So with Rakkit we decided to keep the existing type that is provided by GraphQL, to flat it you must use the `@FlatArgs()` decorator.
 (You have only the `@Arg()` decorator, not `Arg`**`s`**) e.g.: